Missouri Baptist Spartans: Varsity teams

 Missouri Baptist competes in 28 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, bowling, cross country, dance, golf, lacrosse, soccer, softball, stunt, tennis, track & field, volleyball and wrestling; and co-ed sports include cheerleading and eSports.

 Football

 Missouri Baptist's football program began competitive play in 2014.
 They originally played their home games at nearby Christian Brothers College High School, until Spartan Field was completed in the spring of 2020.
-The Spartans football team currently plays in the MSFA, but will join the Heart of America Athletic Conference for the 2023 season.
-The head coach is Jason Burianek.
-As of the conclusion of the 2021 season, the Spartan's hold a 18-65 record all-time, with their best records coming during the 2018 and 2021 seasons at 4-7.
+The Spartans football team played in the MSFA until 2020, but joined the Heart of America Athletic Conference during the 2023 season.
+The head coach is Marc Lillibridge who took over the program in 2026.
+As of the conclusion of the 2025 season, the Spartan's hold a 34-90 record all-time, with their best record coming during the 2024 season at 6-4.